open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/Inference_for_a_single_proportion_modified_q6_1/Inference_for_a_single_proportion_modified_q6_1.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Vegetarian college students
+        title: Vegetarian college students
+      sample_size: 79
-    params_sample_size: 87
+      sample_size2: 87
-    params_sample_size2: 72
-    params_p: 10
+      p: 10
-    params_p_hat: 14
+      p_hat: 12
-    params_college_students: 132
+      college_students: 132
-    params_college_students2: 264
+      college_students2: 264
+      part1:
+        ans1:
-    params_part1_ans1_value: True.
+          value: True.
 This statement satisfies the success-failure condition.
-    params_part1_ans1_feedback: Incorrect!
+          feedback: Incorrect!
+        ans2:
-    params_part1_ans2_value: False.
+          value: False.
 The distribution is not normal since it does not satisfy the success-failure condition.
-    params_part1_ans2_feedback: Correct!
+          feedback: Correct!
+      part2:
+        ans1:
-    params_part2_ans1_value: False.
+          value: False.
 The distribution is not skewed as the success-failure condition is met.
-    params_part2_ans1_feedback: Incorrect.
+          feedback: Incorrect.
+        ans2:
-    params_part2_ans2_value: True.
+          value: True.
 The distribution is right skewed because the success-failure condition is not met.
-    params_part2_ans2_feedback: Correct!
+          feedback: Correct!
 In most samples we would expect $\hat{p}$ to be close to 0.08, the true population proportion.
 While $\hat{p}$ can be much above 0.08, it is bound below by 0, suggesting it would take on a right skewed shape.
+      part3:
+        ans1:
-    params_part3_ans1_value: True.
+          value: True.
 The difference between the sample proportion and the population proportion is not significantly large.
-    params_part3_ans1_feedback: Incorrect.
+          feedback: Incorrect.
+        ans2:
-    params_part3_ans2_value: False.
+          value: False.
 The difference between the sample proportion and the population proportion is significantly large.
-    params_part3_ans2_feedback: Correct!
+          feedback: Correct!
+      part4:
+        ans1:
-    params_part4_ans1_value: True.
+          value: True.
 The sample is unusual as the proportion is significantly different from the population proportion.
-    params_part4_ans1_feedback: Correct!
+          feedback: Incorrect!
+        ans2:
-    params_part4_ans2_value: False.
+          value: False.
 The sample is not unusual as the proportion is not significantly different from the population proportion.
-    params_part4_ans2_feedback: Incorrect.
+          feedback: Correct.
+      part5:
+        ans1:
-    params_part5_ans1_value: 'True'
+          value: 'True'
-    params_part5_ans1_feedback: Incorrect.
+          feedback: Incorrect.
+        ans2:
-    params_part5_ans2_value: False.
+          value: False.
 Doubling the sample size decreases the standard error by a factor of $\frac{1}{\sqrt{2}}$, not by one-half.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
-Suppose that ${{params_p}}$% of college students are vegetarians.
+Suppose that ${{params.p}}$% of college students are vegetarians.
 Determine if the following statements are true or false with the correct reasoning.

 ## Part 1